-You can have an advisor present at any judicial hearing.
+You may have an advisor present at any judicial hearing.
 Should you decide to bring an attorney, it is with the understanding that they may only serve in an advisory capacity (not for representation purposes) to you.
-You must notify the Office of Student Judicial Services 24hrs prior to the hearing if the advisor is an attorney.
+You must notify Judicial Services 48 hours prior to the hearing if the advisor is an attorney.

-What is the Student Life Disciplinary Committee?
+What is the Student Affairs Disciplinary Committee?

-Membership of the Student Life Disciplinary Committee (SLDC) is comprised of the Associate Vice President for Student Life and Dean of Students or designee, faculty and staff members, and elected student justices of the Student Government Association.
+Membership of the Student Affairs Disciplinary Committee (SLDC) is comprised of the Associate Dean of Students, faculty and staff members, and elected student justices of the Student Government Association.
 The elected student justices consist of the Chief Justice, Associate Chief Justice and three justices; although all may serve at a particular hearing, only three are required.
-The Associate Vice President for Student Life and Dean of Students or designee presides at the hearing of the committee.
+The Associate Dean of Students presides at the hearing of the committee.
 This committee shall hear cases which may result in a student, student group, and/or student organization being admonished, exonerated, receiving a letter of warning, being assigned University service or counseling, receiving a fine, being placed on probation, losing privileges, being assigned a research assignment or reflection journal, paying restitution, being required to attend workshops/seminars, being suspended or being expelled from the University community.